-Symptoms of depression/anxiety and concentration of the inflammatory marker NEO were identified as independent factors associated with reduced TRP serum concentrations.
-Increased KYN concentration and KYN/TRP ratio were associated with age, NEO and status post SARS-CoV-2 infection (Figure 7A).
-Serum levels of TYR were found negatively regulated by inflammation gauged by blood NEO and by participant’s age.
-PHE/TYR was reduced by the presence of signs of depression/anxiety, status post SARS-CoV-2 infection and age and on the other hand increased by inflammation (Figure 7B).
+Concentration of the inflammatory marker NEO were identified as the sole independent factor associated with reduced TRP serum concentrations.
+Increased KYN concentration and KYN/TRP ratio were associated with NEO and status post SARS-CoV-2 infection.
+In addition, stress and age were found to be positively associated with higher KYN/TRP ratios in multi-parameter modeling (Figure 7A).
+Serum levels of TYR were found negatively regulated by inflammation gauged by blood NEO and the anti-RBD antibody titer.
+Post SARS-CoV-2 infection status and age were in turn positive covariates of TYR.
+PHE/TYR was reduced by status post SARS-CoV-2 infection and age and on the other hand increased by inflammation and anti-SARS-CoV-2 antibody levels (Figure 7B).

 Discussion

 Here we investigated the bidirectional relationship between the mental and somatic symptoms i.e. the brain and the immune system in individuals infected with SARS-CoV-2 and uninfected controls in two separate cohorts.
 In both cohorts there was an association of neurotransmitter precursor amino acids, especially those related to the serotonin pathway, with markers of inflammation in uninfected individuals as well as such with acute SARS-CoV-2 infection and status post SARS-CoV-2 infection.
-The main finding is obtained using multi -parameter modelling showing that parameters of the serotonin pathway are influenced by symptoms of depression/anxiety, age, inflammation, and status post SARS-CoV-2 (also independent of inflammation), leading to lower availability of serotonin.
-On the other hand parameters of the noradrenalin pathway are also affected by symptoms of depression/anxiety, age, inflammation, and status-post SARS-CoV-2 (also independent of inflammation), but the effect is in the opposite direction; with exception of he factor “inflammation”).
-While inflammation could aggravate mental health through the inhibition of PHE/TYR conversion, the lower availability of BH4 could also play a role.
+The main finding is obtained using multi -parameter modelling showing that parameters of the serotonin pathway are influenced by symptoms of depression and stress, age, inflammation, and, independently of inflammation, by status post SARS-CoV-2, leading to lower availability of serotonin.
+On the other hand parameters of the catecholamine neurotransmitter synthesis pathway are also affected by presence of persistent somatic symptoms, age, anti-SARS-CoV-2 antibody levels, inflammation, and, independently of inflammation, by the status-post SARS-CoV-2 (also independent of inflammation).
+In particular, inflammation and immune response against SARS-CoV-2 could aggravate mental health through the inhibition of PHE/TYR conversion, the lower availability of BH4 could also play a role.

 Inflammatory markers correlate with neurotransmitter precursor aminoacids